wonrax/hcmut-parallel-computing-non-volatile-memory/README.md

 git clone --recursive https://github.com/wonrax/hcmut-latex-report-template.git
 ```
 ### Supported TeX engines
-I wrote this template to support most of the popular engines (pdfTeX, XeLaTeX, LuaTeX).
+This template can be compiled by most of the popular engines (pdfTeX, XeLaTeX, LuaTeX).
 However, if you want to use the custom fonts bundled with this template, use XeLatex or LuaTeX.